Falkland Palace: James VI and Anne of Denmark

 In August 1586, James VI was at Falkland with the French diplomat Charles de Prunelé, Baron d'Esneval.
 In September he received a gift of books and hunting horses from Elizabeth I, and news of the discovery of the Babington Plot.
 The Master of Gray wrote from Falkland to the Scottish ambassador in London that James was "content for the law to go forward", if her life was safe.

 James VI held a meeting at Falkland in September 1587 to discuss his marriage plans after hearing from his ambassadors that the elder Danish Princess Elizabeth was promised to another.
+In August 1589, he entertained the French diplomat Jean Hotman, Marquis de Villers-St-Paul at Falkland, and gave him a jewel and a ring with a diamond set in a star.
+Hotman promoted the interests of the Earl of Essex to James VI and may have advocated that James marry Catherine of Bourbon instead of a Danish princess.

 James VI married the younger Princess Anne of Denmark; he included Falkland in the "morning gift" that he gave to his bride.
 On 12 May 1590 the Danish ambassadors rode from Wemyss Castle to Falkland to evaluate the palace and her Fife lands.
 They were welcomed by the keeper James Beaton of Creich.
 The lawyer John Skene produced a charter of the queen's lands and, as a traditional symbol of ownership, the Danish Admiral Peder Munk was given a handful of earth and stone.
 After this ceremony, they rode to the Newhouse of Lochleven Castle.

 The following year, another Danish ambassador Paul Knibbe came to Falkland in July 1591.
 He brought a Danish gentlewoman, probably Margaret Vinstarr, to join the Queen's household.
 Around this time an African servant of Anne of Denmark, known only as "the Moir" [Moor], died and was buried at Falkland, probably at the kirkyard of Kilgour.
 He was identified as a "page of the equerry" who wore clothes of orange velvet and Spanish taffeta.